Zeeland: Provincial executive

 The Provincial executive (Gedeputeerde Staten) of Zeeland is the executive branch of the province, which consists of several ministers and the King's commissioner of Zeeland.
-Hugo de Jonge (CDA) was appointed commissioner on September 3rd, 2025 (having been acting commissioner from September 2024 onwards).
-The previous commissioner was Han Polman (D66), who filled the position from March 1st, 2013 until September 16th, 2024.
+Hugo de Jonge (CDA) was appointed commissioner on 3 September 2025, having previously been acting commissioner from September 2024.
+The previous commissioner was Han Polman (D66), who filled the position from 1 March 2013 until 16 September 2024.

 Economy

-The Gross domestic product (GDP) of the region was 13.6 billion € in 2018, accounting for 1.8% of the Netherlands economic output.
-GDP per capita adjusted for purchasing power was €30,900, or 102% of the EU27 average that year.
+The Gross domestic product (GDP) of the region was €13.6 billion in 2018, accounting for 1.8% of the Netherlands economic output.
+GDP per capita (2018) adjusted for purchasing power was €30,900, or 102% of the EU27 average that year.

 Transportation

 Train

 There is one passenger railway line, running from Vlissingen to Roosendaal.
 It serves the following stations in Zeeland: